Club Ride Program

 What are the Incentives?

 - Club Ride Rewards.
-By reporting your commutes each month, you become eligible to win $25 and $50 gift cards
+By reporting your commutes each month, you become eligible to win various gift cards.

 - Club Ride members receive discounts at several area merchants just by showing their Club Ride card.

 There is no cost to sign up for Club Ride!

 Please review the UNLV parking regulations prior to parking on campus.
 All vehicles require a valid parking permit (except lot S).

 For more information contact Parking and Transportation Services at 895-1300.

 The Parking & Traffic Regulations govern the use and movement of vehicles on the campus of UNLV in accordance with the provisions of NRS 396.110 and NRS 396.435.
 Nevada state law and Clark County codes governing the movement, operation, and parking of motor vehicles also apply on university property.
 These regulations and laws are enforceable 24 hours a day throughout the calendar year.

 The Parking Advisory Committee at UNLV makes parking recommendations and cooperates with Parking & Transportation Services in effective planning practices.
 Parking & Transportation Services reports to the associate vice president for administration and is a division of Finance and Business.

 The committee, which represents the faculty, staff, and students, reports to and is appointed by the president.
 Consisting of four faculty members, four professional staff, four classified staff, and six students, the committee meets regularly during the academic year, and written minutes are kept of all meetings.

 Nine voting members constitute a quorum, and approval of a majority of those present is necessary for adoption of any action.
 The chairman is a voting member of the committee, and the committee will appoint a secretary and consultants as needed.
 The director of Parking & Transportation Services or his/her designated representative will be present at all meetings in a nonvoting capacity.